ColinFay/colinfay.github.io/_posts/2018-04-18-purrr-adverb-tidyverse.md

 sys_time()
 ```

-    ## [1] "2018-04-19 10:21:03 CEST"
+    ## [1] "2018-09-03 21:17:10 CEST"

-But hey, this is not what we want: we need this new function to be able to take arguments.
-So let's use our friend `...`.
+But hey, this is not what we want: we need this new function to be able
+to take arguments.
+So let’s use our friend `...`.

 ``` r
 talky <- function(fun){